Non Toxic Cleaning:

-During the pandemic, the role of disinfecting in our homes became front and center as a way of keeping ourselves and our families safe from COVID-19.
+During the pandemic, the role of disinfecting in our homes and businesses became front and center as a way of keeping ourselves and our families safe from COVID-19.
 Unfortunately, as we increased our disinfecting practices, we unintentionally increased our exposure to some seriously toxic chemicals that can have some scary impacts on our health.
 Sadly, the cleaning product industry is extremely poorly regulated so, while the products have often been evaluated for their ability to clean or disinfect, the chemicals they include aren’t evaluated for safety.
 Recent studies have even shown that chronic exposure to typical cleaning products can be as dangerous for our respiratory systems as smoking a pack of cigarettes a day.
 That research was on adults, now think about how often our kiddos are exposed to these chemicals each day!
 From bleach to fragrances, cleaning chemicals contain all kinds of ingredients that aren’t necessarily safe to come into contact with our skin, eyes, and respiratory systems.
 One of the worst offenders when it comes to toxic exposure in cleaning products is quaternary ammonium compounds (quats).
 Here’s what you need to know about quats, how you can avoid them, and a better way to disinfect.

 How To Avoid Quats For Safer Disinfecting

 You may not have heard about quats, but you’ve definitely come into contact with them.
 Quats are incredibly common and are included in all kinds of disinfectants, detergents, personal care products like shampoo, and even dryer sheets.
 Here’s what you need to know about these scary toxins.